hilbix/bootp/README.md

 - Barely tested for now
 - This is a bit Debian centric
   - and Proxmox
+  - and `virsh`
   - as I use it this way
 - This is not meant to stick to the DHCP standard
   - It is only meant to be easily hackable to just do what you want
   - So if you break it, you are left alone with all the (missing) parts
+- This could be better documented
+  - However why as long as I am the lonely one using it ..